Finding a field in a Zariski-like structure: Fields in Zariski-like structures

 \begin{remark} Note that the coding provided by Lemma \ref{koodaus} is not unique.
-Indeed, for each $\alpha \in S$, there may be several distinct elements $b$ such that $\alpha=F(b)$ (using the same notation as in the proof), and each of them gives a distinct code $a$. \end{remark}
+Indeed, for each $\alpha \in S$, there may be several distinct elements $b$ such that $\alpha=F(b)$, and each of them gives a distinct weak code $a$. \end{remark}

+\begin{remark} Since all the elements of $S$ have the same Galois type and that type is stationary, they also have the same Lascar type.
+Thus, we may choose the codes so that they have the same Lascar type.
+Moreover, if $d$ is a tuple independent from $S$, then we can choose $c$ so that it is independent from $d$ (in the proof, just choose $c$ so that $c \da Sd$). \end{remark}

 The following technical lemma will be used in the proof of the main theorem.
+It is an analogue for 6.6(6) in \cite{HrZi}.